EricCasey/Linkedin-Growth-Hack-V2/README.md

 ## By Eric Casey

 * *Disclaimer #0: This is a work in progress (Sept/Oct 2020)*
-* *Disclaimer #1: If you're from Linkedin and want this taken down LMK.*
+* *Disclaimer #1: If you're from Linkedin and want this taken down pls LMK.*
 * *Disclaimer #2: If I viewed your profile recently I've kept track of every profile I've viewed so I don't bother anyone twice, the last time I did this was several years ago.*

 ### wtf is this?
-This is a proof-of-concept for a bot that conducts wide searches for user-provided job titles (like 'recruiter') and locales (like Lima, Peru) and automatically views each user's profile.
+This is a proof-of-concept for a bot that conducts wide searches on Linkedin for user-provided lists of job titles (like 'Ice Salesman, Penguin Whisperer, Flat Earther') and locales (like 'Casey Station, Puerto Baquerizo Moreno, North Pole') and automatically views each user's profile for a few seconds.

 Then, depending on that user's number of connections or notificaitons or settings, they might receive notifications to their accounts.

+At what rate you might ask?

-If I can get a reciprocal view rate of > 0.03% (a typical programmatic marketing CTR benchmark) I will consider this to be a success.
+Well, if I can get a reciprocal view rate of > 0.03% (a typical programmatic marketing CTR benchmark) I will consider this to be a success.

-(If I have results they'll be in ./results.ipynb)
+(If I have results they'll be summarized in ./postmortem.ipynb)

 ### The Story

 When I signed up for LinkedIn after business school I quickly noticed that you get a notification when someone else views your profile.
-This was the root of the whole idea.

 In 2014-ish I was looking for work and noticed that when I viewed a person's profile they would sometimes look at my profile hours, days or weeks later.
 At that point I had ~50 connections, and at the time, I thought that having that fancy blue [500+]() on my profile would help in the future.
 Maybe a recruiter would see [500+]() and think "damn, this guy is connected. my client/boss is going to love this guy" or my enemies from middle school would see it and it would be nice cold revenge (_yikes_, I know...).

 Anyway, the first iteration of this tool was [Galaxy-Screen-Scripts](https://github.com/EricCasey/Galaxy-Screen-Scripts) and was simply a thumb-recorded screen script using a program that was typically used at the time to make bots for Farmville.
-All I had to do was search for something like 'recruiter london', start the script, and it would view 1 profile every 2 seconds (to let the page load).
+All I had to do was search for something like 'recruiter london', start the script, and it would view 1 profile every 2 seconds (throttled a little to let the page load).
 It got me the 500+ then I stopped, in fear of getting banned.

 **This time though...** I'm going all in using what I've learned since then, and doing my best to document it.